vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - **Target stake**: as defined in [target stake spec](./0041-TSTK-target_stake.md).
 The ideal amount of stake LPs would commit to a market.
 - `market.liquidityProvision.minLpStakeQuantumMultiple`: There is a network wide parameter specifying the minimum LP stake as the `quantum` specified per asset, see [asset framework spec](../protocol/0040-ASSF-asset_framework.md).

-## Calculating liquidity fee factor
+## Calculating the Liquidity Fee Factor

+There are three methods for setting the liquidity fee factor, with the default method being the 'Marginal Cost method.'
+The liquidity fee setting mechanism is configured per market as part of the market proposal.

+### Marginal Cost method

 The [liquidity fee factor](./0029-FEES-fees.md) is an input to the total taker fee that a price taker of a trade pays: